nutman/auth0_second_try/README.md

 You also need to set the ClientSecret and ClientId for your Auth0 app as enviroment variables with the following names respectively: `AUTH0_CLIENT_SECRET` and `AUTH0_CLIENT_ID`.

+Link to auth0 guide how to create tokens: https://manage.auth0.com/#/applications

 For that, the following should have been already created for you; if not, just create a file named `config.json` in the `conf` directory and set the values like the following, the app will just work:

 ````bash